 Oftentimes, short-term travelers ask whether it is possible to make the trip in one day to Jeju Island from Seoul.
 The answer is yes.

-You can make a day trip from Seoul to Jeju Island by booking midnight or an early morning flight to Jeju and a late-night flight to Seoul.
+You can make a day trip from Seoul to Jeju Island by booking a midnight or an early morning flight to Jeju and a late-night flight to Seoul.
 However, since public transportation in Jeju Island is limited and you will likely waste most of your time on the road unless you rent a car and drive yourself.

 Check out our Jeju Island Car Rental Guide here!

 An ideal solution for the hassle is to book an all-inclusive package like below.
-The package includes a round-trip flight ticket, a pick-up service in Seoul, a guided day tour in Jeju Island – with an English-speaking tour guide and admission fees.
+The package includes a round-trip flight ticket, a pick-up service in Seoul, a guided day tour in Jeju Island – with an English-speaking tour guide, and admission fees.

 ▼Visit Jeju Island from Seoul▼

 While Jeju Island offers pristine beaches and lush green landscapes in summer, it is just as beautiful in the winter as the snow-covered Hallasan Mountain and volcanic cones add an incomparable charm to its winter scenery.